Inklingo

 nounB1

-Use 'defensor' for anyone who actively supports or defends a cause, idea, or person, without necessarily being a legal professional.
+Use 'defensor' for someone who actively supports and defends a cause, idea, or person, often in a public or vocal manner, without necessarily being a legal professional.

 A brave knight in shining armor holding a large shield to protect a small puppy.